The information on this page expired September 17, 2021

 Voter Eligibility Form (EL-7)

 All absentee voters need to complete and sign the Voter Verification Form (EL-7).
 Question number 1 needs marked yes stating the voter is at least 18 years old.
 If question number 2 is marked NO, check the appropriate box in question number 3.
 The name and address information need to be completed.
 For LLC, partnerships, etc. this address should be the person’s mailing address who is voting.
 Not the address of the LLC or Partnership.
 The voter verification form must be signed.
 Ballots received and not accompanied by a fully completed voter verification form will be deemed invalid.

 The Ohio Soil and Water Conservation Commission will cause an election of Supervisors of the Ross Soil and Water Conservation District (SWCD) to be held in accordance with Chapter 940 of the Ohio Revised Code.
 Individuals who own or occupy land within the Ross Soil and Water Conservation District and are 18 years of age or older may vote for Supervisor.

-An eligible voter can cast a ballot by voting absentee from July 7, 2020 to August 20, 2020, by requesting the ballot application and election ballot from the Ross SWCD office at the following address: Ross SWCD, 475 Western Ave Ste H, Chillicothe, OH 45601, by calling 740-772-4110 ext.
-116, or by emailing email@example.com.
-Absentee ballots must be received by the Ross SWCD office by August 20, 2020.
+2.)
+Voting absentee from August 19, 2021 to September 17, 2021, by requesting the ballot application and election ballot from the Ross SWCD office at the following address: Ross SWCD, 475 Western Ave Ste H, Chillicothe, OH 45601, by calling

-One Supervisor will be elected to a three‐year term commencing January 1, 2021 and ending December 31, 2023.
+Two Supervisors will be elected to a three‐year term commencing January 1, 2022 and ending December 31, 2024.

 3. Beth Workman